mdo992/bobsgame-fonts/README.md

 * **Tinke** – GNU GPL Licensed Open Source Software

 ## Installation Instructions
-If you need to install the fonts under OS/2 using the REXX installation script, you have to load the FastINI DLL.

 See http://bobsgame.wikia.com/wiki/Category:Fonts for installation instructions on various operating systems.

 ## NFTR Installation Instructions